LambdaTest/documentation/docs/lambda-hooks.md

 # Lambda Hooks For Selenium Automation
 * * *
 LambdaTest Selenium Grid offers a set of hooks also known as Lambda Hooks that you can leverage to modify your automation test cases and perform multiple operations in your automation scripts.
-These hooks are supported for both Web Automation and App Automation as well.

 Below is the representation of the available Lambda Hooks along with the function it performs.